Jason C. Buckel: In the legislature

+In December 2025, following the election of Joseline Peña-Melnyk as speaker of the Maryland House of Delegates, Buckel and the House Republican caucus agreed to establish a "rural caucus" with a direct line to House leadership after Peña-Melnyk announced a revamped leadership team consisting mostly of delegates representing urban and suburban areas of the state.
+During the 2026 legislative session, Buckel asked Peña-Melnyk to create an investigation committee with subpoena power, citing various audit findings that found Maryland overpaid $807.4 million in unemployment benefits and that the Maryland State Highway Administration overcharged $360 million in authorized expenses on to federal fund projects.

 West Virginia annexation letter

 In October 2021, Buckel was one of five Maryland state legislators from Garrett, Allegany and Washington counties who sent a pair of letters to West Virginia officials asking about annexation of Western Maryland to West Virginia.
 These letters caused a local uproar, with Jake Shade, an official from Allegany County running against one of the legislatures in the primaries, calling the request a political stunt, an embarrassment and unneeded distraction.
 Following criticism from local officials and some constituents, Buckel and state senator George Edwards issued a letter withdrawing support for the secession proposal.
 In an October 2024 interview with The Baltimore Sun, Buckel said that he suggested holding a non-binding secession straw poll among residents of counties in western Maryland to local lawmakers after hearing about West Virginia Governor Jim Justice suggesting that conservative counties in western Virginia should join West Virginia following the 2019 Virginia elections, in which Democrats gained control of both chambers of the Virginia General Assembly.
 The letters were sent to West Virginia officials while Buckel was on a hunting trip in South Dakota and he did not learn of the letters until he returned.